 This is part 1 of a 2-part series on drugs whose side effects send seniors to the emergency room.
-Part 2 is available here.
+Part 2 is available on our blog

 There are more seniors living today than before, and they are also on more medications.
 But the number of visits they make to emergency departments of hospitals has increased much more than would be expected, and too many are arriving in the ER because of adverse reactions to drugs.
 Adverse drug reactions is doctor-speak for side effects of a medicine or two medicines that, when combined, can cause new side effects.